MalinSpaniol/MoLE-Final-project/README.md

 ## Bibliography
 Kirby, S., & Hurford, J. R. (2002).
 The Emergence of Linguistic Structure : An Overview of the Iterated Learning Model.

 Kirby, S., Griffiths, T., & Smith, K. (2014).
 ScienceDirect Iterated learning and the evolution of language.
 Current Opinion in Neurobiology, 28, 108–114. https://doi.org/10.1016/j.conb.2014.07.014

-Smith, K. (2003).
+Smith, K., Kirby, S. & Brighton, H. (2003).
 Iterated Learning : A Framework for the Emergence of Language, 386, 371–386.

 Smith, A. D. M. (2014).
 Models of language evolution and change, 5(June). https://doi.org/10.1002/wcs.1285